Big grins on board big rigs

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Hug A Rig drove into the Waimumu Field Days Site on Saturday, where those with special needs and lifelong illnesses could ride in a truck, milk tanker or other speciality vehicle.
+Hug A Rig drove into the Waimumu Field Days Site on Saturday, where those with special needs and lifelong illnesses could ride in a truck, milk tanker or other specialty vehicle.

+Organiser Dianne and Ian Elstob have been doing a great job for more than a decade and they again did a great job on saturday.

 He said he did it purely for the look of joy on passengers’ faces.